MarkusThill/MarkusThill.github.io/_posts/2024-03-01-fibonacci-closed.md

 # 3. Inverse Transform of the previous Partial Fraction Decomposition
-No we are ready, to transform Eq. \eqref{eq:partialfrac} back into the time domain by using the relation in Eq. \eqref{eq:finalrelation}.
+We are ready to transform Eq. \eqref{eq:partialfrac} back into the time domain by using the relation in Eq. \eqref{eq:finalrelation}.
 Let's do it.
 Remember:

 <!---H(z)= \frac{\frac{1}{2\sqrt 5} (1 +\sqrt 5)}{1-\frac{1}{2}(1 +\sqrt 5)z^{-1}} - \frac{\frac{1}{2\sqrt 5} (1 -\sqrt 5)}{1-\frac{1}{2}(1 -\sqrt 5)z^{-1}} -->